 The Segovia Unit also shares its facility with Lopez Unit, which is often referred to as Lopez/Segovia complex.
-The Lopez/Segovia complex comprises over an additional twenty acres worth of perimeter that is protected with all sorts of razor-wire fences along with electronic detection systems.
+The Lopez/Segovia complex comprises over an additional twenty acres worth of perimeter protected with all sorts of razor-wire fences and electronic detection systems.

 What purposes does the Segovia Unit serve and its accommodation size?

-The Segovia Unit is used for pre-release facilities; therefore, it serves to help the transition of inmates helping them be able to meet parole requirements, and also prepare them for their upcoming release.
+The Segovia Unit is used for pre-release facilities; therefore, it serves to help the transition of inmates, helping them meet parole requirements and preparing them for their upcoming release.
 The majority of the prisoners serve two years of their sentence in the Segovia Unit.

-The housing unit comprises two housing structures that have over 204 beds in each, which is further divided into 68-bed sections that have 24/hours roving officers that have fixed booths to continually monitor the inmates.
+The housing unit comprises two housing structures with over 204 beds in each, which is further divided into 68-bed sections with 24/hours roving officers with fixed booths to continually monitor the inmates.

 Education and rehabilitation services in Segovia Unit?